 - Responsible for reviewing industry trends and considering their effects on structure, policy, procedures and other related matters as they pertain to the Board when preparing a plan. - 2.
-Provides input to the CEO, who has responsibility with the assistance of staff and/or an outside facilitator, for the development of the strategic plan. - 3.
-Responsible for reviewing progress of an approved plan and making
+Provides input to the CEO, who has responsibility with the assistance of staff and/or an outside facilitator, for the development of the strategic plan.

-- recommendations for revisions when appropriate. - 4.
+- 3. Responsible for reviewing progress of an approved plan and making recommendations for revisions when appropriate. - 4.
 Upon recommendation of the Executive Committee, review written reports submitted by attendees of NYSAR and NAR governance and committee meetings to identify issues that might influence LIBOR's strategic plan. - 5.
 Upon recommendation of the Executive Committee, hold debriefing meetings with attendees of NYSAR and NAR governance and committee meetings to recap key takeaways of meetings that might influence LIBOR's strategic plan. - 6.
 Update Board of Directors or Executive Committee on any findings in reports by and meetings with attendees of NYSAR and NAR governance and committee meetings that might require revisions to LIBOR's strategic plan. - 7.
-The committee will be led by a Chairperson and all REALTOR® members are eligible to serve on the committee.
+The committee will consist of eight (8) members, including REALTOR® President Elect, President.
+Secretary/ Treasurer and Past President.
+President Elect will lead the committee as Chairperson.
+The other members shall be appointed by the President with approval of the board of Directors to two-year staggered terms. - 8.
+Service on the Strategic Plan Review Committee shall not count towards the committee service limits for Directors as set forth in Article XI Section 6(d) of the LIBOR Bylaws.